Bihar Police: Hierarchy

-Notable Initiatives
+Notable initiatives

 Ladli Cops

 An initiative in Community Policing for the safety of Women.
 The CID Branch of Bihar Police under the Leadership of Alok Raj (IPS) ADG in association with Mr. Roushan Kumar and Dr. Suman Lal founders Ladli Foundation came up with the concept of having Women Community Police to provide a safe and secure atmosphere to the inhabitants.
 Also to make women become familiar with Police and deeply understand the police system to invoke their taboo to interact with police station/ policemen.
 For this initiative, volunteer from girls studying in different colleges of Patna were identified and trained.
 Each of these girls were provided with ID Cards authorised by Bihar Police and are called Ladli Cops.

+Controversies and criticism

+In contrast with several states, the Bihar Police has been notoriously condemned for corruption, colluding with mafias and criminal gangs, political influence and interference, and old school mindset.
+Bihar has also been noted to have the lowest police to population ratio of 81 per 100,000 people, which is quite below the national level of 155 while sanctioned strength is 198, and even way below UN recommendations of 222.
+As policing is a state responsibility, Bihar Police still follows the colonial and archaic Police Act of 1861, which has negatively impacted law and order, investigations, and led to police brutality.

+The Bihar Police was notoriously involved in the 1980 Bhagalpur blindings, where acid was poured into the eyes of 31 individuals, either convicted or undertrial.
+The incident was widely discussed, debated and acutely criticised by several human rights organizations.
+Given the extreme misconduct, the Supreme Court of India ordered compensation to the victims for violation of basic human rights.

+During the tenure of Lalu Prasad Yadav as Chief Minister, he interfered in policing of entire state to prevent any cases against the political leaders as well as party workers.
+Yadav was also responsible for preventing police reforms.